ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

 Note also that at this point in the book, several UML class diagrams had been given to keep the reader oriented among all the code changes at play.
-In Haskell, we almost always have type signatures to serve exactly that purpose, and when we don't, we can still interrogate the compiler for the type of any value it knows about, and often do so without leaving our text editor!
+In Haskell, we almost always have type signatures to serve exactly that purpose, and when we don’t, we can still interrogate the compiler for the type of any value it knows about, and often do so without leaving our text editor!